Google warns 2 billion Chrome users - ExBulletin

 What to do

-In response to these new threats, Google has released a new version of Chrome, 96.0.4664.93.
-It’s important to note that Google warns users that this will be rolled out over the next few days or weeks, so it may not be possible to protect yourself immediately.
+In response to these threats, Google has released a new version of Chrome, 96.0.4664.110.
+Google warns that this will be rolled out over the next few days or weeks.
+This means that you may not be able to protect yourself immediately.

 To check if it is protected[設定]>[ヘルプ]>[GoogleChromeについて]Go to.
-If your Chrome browser version is listed as 96.0.4664.93 or later, it’s safe.
+If your Chrome browser says 96.0.4664.110 or later, it’s safe.
 If updates are not yet available in your browser, it is important to check for new versions on a regular basis.

-And remember the last important step.
-After the update, you will need to restart your browser to protect it.
-This step is often overlooked.
-Google acknowledges that it has consistently fixed high-level attacks within days of its discovery, but the fix will only take effect if billions of users restart their browsers. is.
+Remember to restart your browser once it has been updated, as it will not be protected until this happens.
+This is an important step that makes millions of users forget and vulnerable to attack.

 For your safety, you need to restart Chrome after the update

-If more motivation for updates is needed, Google confirmed in July that browser hacking was successful by mid-2021 rather than the entire 2020.
-The next thing to do is to check your browser version.
+If more motivation is needed, in July Google confirmed that browser hacking was successful by mid-2021 rather than by 2020 as a whole.
+The number continues to grow, so the next thing to do is check your browser version.
 Do it now.

 Follow Gordon on Facebook